Inclusive Images: The Art of Crafting Meaningful Alternative Text

 ). -

-Example 2: in a product catalog, there is a photo of a wooden desk with the text next to it: “Study desk made of teak wood, size 120x60 cm, equipped with a drawer and natural finish.”.
+Example 2: in a product catalog, there is a photo of a wooden table next to the text “Study table made of teak wood with dimensions 120x60 cm, equipped with drawers and natural finishing.”.

-Study desk made of teak wood, size 120x60 cm, equipped with a drawer and natural finish.
+Study table made of teak wood with dimensions 120x60 cm, equipped with drawers and natural finishing.

 alt=""